ayahack89/localhub/README.md

 ![Local hub main logo image](assets/images/local-hub-logo.png)

-**Purpose**
+---

+## 📌 Purpose
-The vision behind Local Hub is simple yet powerful: to give developers full control over their code, credentials, and repositories—without the need for expensive storage subscriptions, "pro" features, or third-party restrictions.
+The vision behind **Local Hub** is simple yet powerful: to give developers **full control** over their code, credentials, and repositories—without the need for expensive storage subscriptions, "pro" features, or third-party restrictions.

-At its core, Local Hub prioritizes decentralization and security, making it an ideal solution for private repositories.
-Instead of relying on centralized cloud services, your code stays in your own system, ensuring complete ownership and privacy.
+At its core, Local Hub prioritizes **decentralization and security**, making it an ideal solution for **private repositories**.
+Instead of relying on centralized cloud services, your code stays **in your own system**, ensuring complete **ownership and privacy**.

-Local Hub runs via an Ngrok-exposed local server, allowing you to securely share repositories with your team through a one-time authentication process.
-This approach ensures that access is temporary and entirely in your hands—if you detect any suspicious activity, you can instantly shut down access, protecting your data.
+Local Hub runs via an **Ngrok-exposed local server**, allowing you to securely share repositories with your team through a **one-time authentication process**.
+This approach ensures that access is **temporary and entirely in your hands**—if you detect any suspicious activity, you can instantly **shut down access**, protecting your data.

-But Local Hub is more than just a hosting tool; it’s a customizable framework.
-It provides essential repository management features while allowing developers to extend and adapt it to their unique needs.
+But Local Hub is more than just a hosting tool; it’s a **customizable framework**.
+It provides essential **repository management features** while allowing developers to **extend and adapt** it to their unique needs.

-By keeping security, flexibility, and decentralization at its heart, Local Hub empowers developers to take back control of their code—without compromises.
-If you believe in open-source innovation and data sovereignty, join us in making Local Hub the future of secure, self-hosted development.
+By keeping **security, flexibility, and decentralization** at its heart, Local Hub empowers developers to **take back control of their code—without compromises**.
+If you believe in **open-source innovation** and **data sovereignty**, join us in making Local Hub the future of **secure, self-hosted development**.

+---

 **Tech Description**
 *Who Can Use Local Hub?